-We encourage several taxpayers to perform a paycheck checkup to check if they are having their employer withhold the right amount of tax for their situation, following the recent tax-law changes.
+We encourage several taxpayers to perform a paycheck checkup to check if they are having their employer withhold the right amount of tax for their situation, following the recent tax reform to save.
 It’s especially important for certain people, to check their withholding.
 Taxpayers who:

-For 2018, the maximum credit has increased and the income threshold at which the credit begins to phase out has increased.
-Each child must have a Social Security number before the due date of your 2018 return (including extensions) to be claimed as a qualifying child for the child tax credit or additional child tax credit.
+The maximum credit has increased and the income threshold at which the credit begins to phase out has increased.
+Each child must have a Social Security number before the tax due date (including extensions) to be claimed as a qualifying child for the child tax credit or additional child tax credit.

-A new credit of up to $500 may be available for each dependent who does not qualify for the child tax credit.
+The tax reform has add a new credit of up to $500 may be available for each dependent who does not qualify for the child tax credit, which will also aid taxpayers to save.

-Personal exemption deductions for yourself, your spouse, or your dependents have been eliminated beginning after December 31, 2017, and before January 1, 2026.
+The tax reform, Personal exemption deductions for yourself, your spouse, or your dependents have been eliminated beginning after December 31, 2017, and before January 1, 2026.
+To save you will have to use personal deductions and business expenses that go over your standard deduction.

 For 2018, the standard deduction amount has nearly doubled for all filers, eliminating most miscellaneous itemized deductions items.